 Results & Impact

-The wearable infographic system bridged the knowledge gap between experienced team leads and new volunteers:
+A wearable infographic closed the gap between team leads and new volunteers—eliminating sorting confusion, standardizing safety criteria, and reducing food waste.

 Conclusion